-Towns within the new infested areas include:
+Towns within the expanded infested area includes:

-- Most of the town of Rockingham
+- All of the town of Searsburg and Woodford

 There’s a lot of spread to slow: While the infested area map shows that high-risk areas for EAB include many towns, visibly infested trees are still rare in Vermont.
 You can help by following the “Slow-the-Spread” recommendations.

 Questions about managing ash in your woodlot or around your home?
 Check out the resources available at VTinvasives.org.